iainquayle/T10G2/README.md

 How to run the calculator using the command line:
 1- Open your command line
-2- Use the command "cd location directory"* to move to the directory of needed folder 3- Compile the code in every folder using the command "javac *.java" 4- Then use the command "cd location of newCalc"* to move to the directory newCalc 5- Run the code by using the command "java GUI"
+2- Use the command "cd location of directory"* to move to the directory of needed folder 3- Compile the code in every folder using the command "javac *.java" 4- Then use the command "cd location of newCalc"* to move to the directory newCalc 5- Run the code by using the command "java GUI"
 6- Follow on-screen instructions
 *Do not simply write "location of newCalc", write the directory of your GUI.java file.